evanphx/json-patch/README.md

 ```

 ## Comparing JSON documents
-One cannot simply directly compare two JSON strings or byte arrays to determine
-if they are the same.
-This is because while they may have the same structure,
-whitespace and ordering differences can cause

 Due to potential whitespace and ordering differences, one cannot simply compare
 JSON strings or byte-arrays directly.